 - Lowered levels of inflammation throughout the body

 What’s more, 72% of participants did not drink over recommended amounts for at least 6 months following their month of not drinking.
-Those are some amazing long-term effects.
+Those are some amazing long-term effects on wellness.

 A Sense Of Accomplishment